Bougainvillea grow very well in pots due to their favorable drainage conditions and with the right care can grow and flower for many years.

 |Pruning:||Prune bougainvillea in early Spring to stimulate new growth which supports the flowers.|

 The reason ‘stress’ to the bougainvillea promotes flowering is because if the plant is under some duress then it is incentive to prioritize reproduction which is done of course through displaying flowers for pollinators.

-If the plant has lots of moisture, a large pot for the roots to grow and lots of nutrients in the form of fertilizers then the bougainvillea tends to redirect its energy into growing and developing is roots system, vine and foliage rather then prioritize the growth of its bracts and flowers.
+If the plant has lots of moisture, a large pot for the roots to grow, and lots of nutrients in the form of fertilizers then the bougainvillea tends to redirect its energy into growing and developing its root system, vine, and foliage rather than prioritize the growth of its bracts and flowers.

-(Bracts are specialized leaves which may appear to look like flowers).
+(Bracts are specialized leaves that may appear to look like flowers).

-Bougainvillea is also a short day plant which means that it flowers its best when the day lengths are shorts then the nights (so less then 12 hours of light).
+Bougainvillea is also a short-day plant which means that it flowers its best when the day lengths are shorter than the nights (so less than 12 hours of light).

-If the period of darkness is interrupted during the night (think about turning on outdoors lights or street lights) then most bougainvillea cultivars do not flower to the same extent.
+If the period of darkness is interrupted during the night (think about turning on outdoor lights or street lights) then most bougainvillea cultivars do not flower to the same extent.